UBC-MDS/tsunami-events-dashboard-python/docs/reflections-milestone2.md

 ## Reflections for Milestone 2

 In this milestone, we have attempted to create three plots.
 First, a map plot highlighting the intensity of earthquakes and the countries that were affected by the tsunami (underwater earthquakes).
-Second, a scatter plot to plot the trend of the earthquakes according to its intensity.
-Third, a bar chart to highlight the number of instances of tsunamis per tsunami intensity (which is different from the magnitude of the earthquake - it is a categorical variable).
+Second, a scatter plot to plot the trend of the earthquakes according to its intensity on the Richter Scale.
+Third, a bar chart to highlight the top 10 tsunamis with the highest tsunami intensity of a given time period.
+(This is different from the earthquake intensity on the Richter Scale).

+To use this dashboard, the user will be able to toggle the specific years and countries that they will like to examine on the left sidebar.
+The default argument for the time period for all three plots will from 1802 to 2022.
+The default argument for the countries for the map plot and scatter plot will be all countries.
-The user will be able to toggle the specific years and countries that they will like to examine on the left sidebar.
-Doing so will allow the user to change the output of both the map_plot and scatter_plot.
-The bar chart will only take in the values for the years, and not the countries as it will display the total number of instances of tsunami per tsunami intensity.
+The scatter plot will highlight the top 10 countries from 1802 to 2022.

+The bar chart will only take in the values for the years, and not the countries as it will display the top 10 most intense tsunamis across the world based on time period specified.